ox-it/talks.ox-js-widget/docs/source/web-managers/example-embed.rst

    showTable( params );                    //appends to body, since no selector specified showList( params, "#embedded-talks" );  //appends to the specified element

-2. To customise your selection of talks adjust the code::`var params` section in the *<script>* tag.
+2. To customise your selection of talks adjust the :code:`var params` section in the *<script>* tag.
 Full instructions on how to do this are given in the Parameters section below.

 Customising the JavaScript file - embed.js
 ------------------------------------------